Frequently Asked Questions

 Rabies- Rabies is given to your dog in 1 or 3 year increments.
 You and your veterinarian can discuss which is appropriate for your dog.

-Distemper/Parvo- Like rabies this 5 and 1 vaccination can be given yearly or every 3 years.
+Distemper/Parvo- Like rabies this vaccination can be given yearly or every 3 years.
 Talk to your vet.

-Bordetella (kennel cough)- Dog Days of Sommer requires your dog to hae this vaccination every 6 months.
+Bordetella (kennel cough)- Dog Days of Sommer requires your dog to have this vaccination annually.
 This is a vaccination your pet might not have already, so discuss with your vet how they administer and how often.

 A 15 to 30 minute temperament test is required for all daycare or boarding dogs.
 We start our temperament tests in the lobby, next to the owner, and gradually move into the daycare area.
 This allows our staff to get a quick feel for how your dog will react to many different personalities.

 After your dog passes his or her temperament test they are free to come to daycare anytime without an appointment.